markzxx/CProgramming-SudokuGenerator/README.md

 # SudokuGenerator

-Using C programming language to generte sudoku puzzle \n When spacebar is pressed, a completed sudoku generate
+Using C programming language to generte simple sudoku puzzle

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+The main idea of Sudoku generator is to create a good root of a sudoku, and generate different versions of a complete Sudoku by swapping and shuffling rows and columns.

 ### Details of the Sudoku generator

 ```
 Give examples